Powdermaker Hall, Room 352

 View People@QC website

-Francesca Bregoli is an assistant professor of history and the Joseph and Oro Halegua Professor of Greek and Sephardic Jewish Studies.
+Francesca Bregoli holds the Joseph and Oro Halegua chair in Greek and Sephardic Jewish Studies, and is Associate Professor of History at Queens College and The Graduate Center, CUNY.
 She received a PhD in History from the University of Pennsylvania, an MA in Jewish Art and Material Culture from the Jewish Theological Seminary of America, and her undergraduate degree in Hebrew and Jewish Studies from the University of Venice (Italy).
 Before joining the Department of History at Queens College, she was a Junior Research Fellow at the Centre for Hebrew and Jewish Studies and the Oriental Institute of the University of Oxford (UK).

 Latin America, Brazil, urban history, crime and punishment, law and society, slavery and abolition